Rigtch/rigtch-fm-api/docs/environment-variables.md

 ## Validators Variables

-- `ENABLE_TRACKS_VALIDATOR` - If yes every track in database will be validated before running the application.
+- `ENABLE_TRACKS_VALIDATOR` - If true every track in database will be validated before running the application.

 ```bash